-There are no suitable alternative methods for the analysis of epi-25OHD3 in the Nutrition Biomarkers labs.
+There are no suitable alternative methods for the analysis of epi-25OHD3 in the Nutritional Biomarkers laboratory.
 There are alternative methods for the analysis of 25OHD3 and 25OHD2 but these do not separate the 3-epimer of 35OHD3.
 Thus, the current LC-MS/MS method is preferred.
-The analyst should store all processed specimens at 4° C for up to two weeks or at \leq -20°C for longer storage until the system is once again functioning.
+The analyst should store all processed specimens at 4°C for up to two weeks or at $\leq$ -20°C for longer storage until the system is once again functioning.